 6. Misaligned Bite

-A misaligned bite (or malocclusion) is another potential culprit for jaw pain and headaches.
+A misaligned bite (or malocclusion) is another potential culprit for pain and tmj headaches.
 A misaligned bite means that your upper teeth do not fit properly with your lower teeth when you close your mouth – leading to an increased strain on your jaws which can result in tension-type headaches or migraines as well as jaw movements and jaw joint pains.

-1. Relax your jaw muscles
+Relax your jaw muscles

-2. Apply ice to your jaw
+Apply ice to your jaw

-3. Use CBD oil
+Use CBD oil

-4. Avoid hard or chewy foods
+Avoid hard or chewy foods

-Avoiding hard or chewy foods is one of the best ways to prevent jaw pain and headaches.
+Avoiding hard or chewy foods is one of the best ways to prevent pain and headaches.
 These foods can put extra stress on your muscles and joints, which can cause pain.
 If you have to eat something tough or chewy, cut it into small pieces, so it's easier to chew.

-5. See a doctor or dentist
+See a doctor or dentist

-If you've had jaw pain and headaches for more than a few days, you should see a doctor or dentist to rule out any underlying medical conditions.
+If you've had pain and headaches for more than a few days caused by tmj disorder, you should see a doctor or dentist to rule out any underlying medical conditions.

 How Does It Feel To Have Jaw Pain And Headache?

-Constant pain in the jaw area paired with headaches can cause immense amounts of physical, emotional, and mental distress.
+Constant pain in the jaw area caused by tmj disorders paired with headaches can cause immense amounts of physical, emotional, and mental distress.
 This chronic discomfort may manifest as soreness or stiffness in the muscles around the jaw or an aching or throbbing sensation that inhibits daily life.